 Microsoft’s Windows default web browser is no longer Internet Explorer.
-The introduction of ‘Project Spartan‘ as Windows 10 default browser is a bold decision by Microsoft to improve its browsing property which means now Microsoft’s new browsing strategy is ‘Microsoft Edge‘ – New brand name for ‘Project Spartan’.
+The introduction of ‘Project Spartan‘ as Windows 10 default browser is a bold decision by Microsoft to improve its browsing property which means now Microsoft’s new browsing strategy is ‘Microsoft Edge‘ – a New brand name for ‘Project Spartan.’

-Windows 10 users will have advantage of using a powerful Microsoft Edge web browser with many amazing features.
-Though Microsoft is working consistently to develop Edge browser better every now and then by adding new features like more integration and better user experience – that is the only way Edge can even consider to compete with other top web browsers like Google Chrome, Mozilla Firefox and Apple Safari etc.
+Windows 10 users will have the advantage of using a powerful Microsoft Edge web browser with many amazing features.
+Though Microsoft is working consistently to develop Edge browser better now and then by adding new features like more integration and better user experience – that is the only way Edge can even consider competing with other top web browsers like Google Chrome, Mozilla Firefox, and Apple Safari, etc.

 13 Excellent Microsoft Edge Tips and Tricks for Windows 10 Beginners

 With Microsoft Edge browser, it’s time go clean because unlike old Internet Explorer cluttered interface, the Windows new default web browser Microsoft Edge has been re-written from scratch.
 So obviously, it has got many powerful features that’ll catch your attention, and you may fall in love with it.
 So have a look at Microsoft Edge Tips and Tricks:

 1. Set Your Start Page in Microsoft Edge

 If you have just started browsing on Microsoft Edge, you must be knowing that its default start page shows your news feed ‘powered by MSN.’
 But what if you don’t want many distractions at least when starting your browsing session?
 If you don’t like the default start page of Microsoft Edge, you can easily customize it to set a specific start page.

 All you have to do is: click the three dots (. . .) button from top-right corner and then navigate to settings.
 In settings, look for open with where you are provided with 4-options: